lendingfront/testing-guidelines/README.md

             └── application.py # contains application endpoint constants
 ```

-An example of constants defined in application.py would be BUSINESS_DATA and OWNERS_DATA :
+An example of constants defined in application.py would be BUSINESS_DATA, OWNERS_DATA and APPLICATION :

  ```python
     BUSINESS_DATA = {